Wemla

 Based on what you see, you may believe you understand how that company works, but there may be a handful of other branches providing monetary streams you have no idea of that support the portion you think is the only one.

 Building for the long haul is an exercise in patience, analysis, trial and error, and learning from past mistakes.
 If you work 16-hour days without weekends off or vacations taken, and the business makes only 10.000 € a year, something is severely wrong.
-Other decisions must be made and we’re absolutely here to help.
+Other types of decisions must be made, and we are absolutely here to help.

-Maybe they have an MBA, or it’s utter chaos in their books, because they listen to people who have no idea of what they’re talking about.
+Maybe they have an MBA, or it is utter chaos in their books, because they listen to people who have no idea of what they’re talking about.
 Either way, their business is theirs, figuratively and literally, so focus on your own.

-Our two favourite examples of regurgitated myths are: 1) “You need to niche down!” (no, you really, really don’t) and 2) “Plan your marketing strategy for Instagram this year” (they’re talking about tactics, not strategy, and the difference is astronomical).
+Our two favourite examples of regurgitated myths are: 1) “You need to niche down!” (no, you really, really don’t) and 2) “Plan your marketing strategy for Instagram this year” (They are talking about tactics, not strategy, and the difference is astronomical).

 If a self-proclaimed expert stays away from actual business books, our advice is to stay away from their teachings.
 Your firm will thank you.

-If you’re among the first, or the only one even, you have far more control of pricing, the value proposition itself, and generally positioning yourself as a market leader in your field.
+If you are among the first, or the only one even, you have far more control of pricing, the value proposition itself, and generally positioning yourself as a market leader in your field.

 I happen to have a copycat in my personal business, who keeps a close eye on my craft shop and its outwards visible actions.
 She goes as far as to steal ideas and specific wordings in social-media captions.
-Maybe she’s lazy, maybe she wants to punish me due to perceived success of some type, perhaps she hopes to push me out of the market or simply doesn’t understand copyright laws and stylish business behaviour.
+Maybe she is lazy, maybe she wants to punish me due to perceived success of some type, perhaps she hopes to push me out of the market, or simply doesn’t understand copyright laws and stylish business behaviour.

-“The Copycat” merits a blog post of their own, because as a phenomenon it’s aggressive, repulsive and draining to deal with emotionally, but for the purpose of this particular topic I want to emphasis the power of originality.
+“The Copycat” merits a blog post of their own, because as a phenomenon it is aggressive, repulsive, and draining to deal with emotionally, but for the purpose of this particular topic I want to emphasis the power of originality.

 Lukewarm doesn’t win the race ever.
 Nobody remembers a firm without personality, whether in brand identity, voice, social responsibility, and products or services themselves.
-If you(r business) lack(s) courage to be your(it)self, the bank account will not be as fat as it could.
+If you(r business) lack(s) courage to be your(it)self, the bank account will not be as bursting in its seams as it could.

 Even if you have a clear brand, you may still find yourself closing doors sooner than expected, if the market is oversaturated.

 In our neighbourhood, numerous beauty shops (spa, nail salon, etc.) have opened during the pandemic.
-With high rents to pay in addition to all other costs, we’re wondering how they think there’s space to prosper.
+With high rents to pay in addition to all other costs, we are wondering how they think there is space to prosper.

 Does a single one of them offer digital products in addition to the physical ones and the service provided?
-No. And sadly it’s no surprise.
+Or creatively think about expanding their offerings in other ways?
+No. And sadly it is no surprise.

 Who builds a house, bakes a fancy, patisserie-style cake, or composes a symphony without learning the skills first?

-If you believe keeping a business afloat means no time investment made, unfortunately you’re in for an extremely rude awakening.
-By graceful fluke some of us make a million when lifting the tip of one finger only, but that’s not the usual story.
+If you believe keeping a business afloat means no time investment made, unfortunately you are in for an extremely rude awakening.
+By graceful fluke some of us make a million when lifting the tip of one finger only, but that is not the usual story.

 Owning a firm means successfully switching between Entrepreneur, Manager and Technician hats (as per E-Myth book).
 It includes understanding not only the value but actual necessity of making time for business strategy and various analytical tasks to happen.

 If you only want to cut hair, build cars or work as an expert consultant, you should work in a firm owned by another person.
-They will sort the business portion for you.
+They will sort the business portion for you, so you can focus on the Technician tasks only.

-But if you’re ready to own a firm and do what’s best for it as well, you’ve come to the right place.
+But if you are ready to own a firm—and do what is best for it as well—you have come to the right place.
 A huge number of your competitors don’t adopt the mindset of life-long learning.

-Please post your thoughts in the comments below, we’d love to hear from you!
+Please post your thoughts in the comments below, we would love to hear from you!
+Have you eased into the discomfort of tackling various skills that need to be improved or learned from scratch?

 Email